 Our cause?
 Lightsong thought.
 One meeting and I’m already part of her plans?

 But, he wasn’t so foolish that he would earn the God King’s ire.
-Who was he to risk his perfect life, full of people who would carry his chair through the rain and crack nuts for him at a whim?
+Who was he to risk his perfect life, full of people who would carry his chair through the rain and shell his nuts for him?
 He knelt down on his own cushion.
-The Gods did not bow so far as the regular people, who practically prostrated themselves, but they did acknowledge their superior.
+The Gods did not bow so far as the regular people, but they did acknowledge their superior.

-True, in Lightsong’s opinion, the God King’s superiority was rather arbitrary.
+The God King’s superiority was rather arbitrary.
 Of course, so was Lightsong’s divinity.
 Both were, in his view, part of a grand game of make-believe.

-But he’d found that the make-believe games often made up the things of only real substance in people’s lives.
+But he’d found that the make-believe games were often the only things of real substance in people’s lives.

 #

 Siri breathed quietly, kneeling on the stone before her husband.
 The entire arena was hushed and still.
-Eyes downcast, she could still see S’Sebron’s white-clothed feet in front of her.
-Even they gave off an aura of color, the white straps of his sandals bending out colorful rainbows of light away from the God King’s body.
+Eyes downcast, she could still see Susebron’s white-clothed feet in front of her.
+Even they gave off an aura of color, the white straps of his sandals bending out colorful ribbons of light.

 Finally, two piles of colorful rope hit the ground on either side of the God King.
-Siri glanced up as the ropes twisted about with a life of their own, wrapping around the God King and pulling him into the air.
+Siri glanced up as the ropes twisted with a life of their own, wrapping around the God King and pulling him into the air.
 His white robes fluttered as he was towed up through the space between the canopy and the back wall.
-Siri leaned forward, looking up as the living ropes placed him on a stone outcropping above her box.
+Siri leaned forward, looking up as the living ropes placed her husband on a stone outcropping.
 He sat back into the golden throne that had been placed there.
-Beside him, a pair of priests--obviously Awakeners--commanded their living ropes to roll up onto their arms.
+Beside him, a pair of priests--obviously Awakeners--commanded their living ropes to roll up around their arms.
 Then, they stepped back, out of sight.

-Siri frowned as the God King outstretched his hand.
-People down below rose--their chatter beginning again--and reseated themselves.
-Siri’s serving women waited until she stood to do likewise.
-Still frowning to herself, she returned to her seat.
+The God King outstretched his hand.
+The people stood up--their chatter beginning again--and reseated themselves.
+Siri’s serving women waited until she stood, then did likewise.

+Frowning to herself, Siri returned to her seat.
 So. . .he’s not going to sit with me, she thought.
-A part of her was sad, though an equally strong part was relieved.
-And yet, still another part of her was frustrated.
+A part of her was relieved, though an equally strong part was just frustrated.
 She’d just been getting over her awe of being in Hallandren and being married to a God.
 Now, he’d gone and impressed her yet again.

 This time it was different, though.
-Before, she’d been quelled by the God King’s reputation, not his presence.
-Now that she’d seen him, she could tell that there was something different about him.
-Something majestic and impressive.
+Before, she’d been quelled by the God King’s reputation.
+Now that she’d seen him, she could tell that there was something impressive and majestic about him.
 Troubled, she stared out over the crowds, barely watching as a group of priests entered the arena below.

-What was she to make of the God King?
-He couldn’t be a God, not really.
+What was she to make of Susebron now?
+He couldn’t be a God.
+Not really.
 Could he?

 She’d always been taught of Austre.
-The true God of men, the one who sent the Returned.
+He was the true God of men, the one who sent the Returned.
 Hallandren had worshiped him as well, before the Manywar and the exile of the Royal family.
-That was when they had fallen to become heretics, worshipping the Iridescent Tones as they called them--BioChromatic Breath, and the Returned, becoming idyllic symbols of pagan worship.
+That was when the Hallandren had fallen to become heretics, worshipping the Iridescent Tones--BioChromatic Breath, the Returned, and art in general.
+These became idyllic symbols of pagan worship.